sensson/puppet-directadmin/README.md

 This module is used to configure DirectAdmin.
 It only supports RHEL based servers at the moment such as RHEL itself and CentOS.
 There is currently no support planned for other operating systems yet.

+It can manage the installation of DirectAdmin, admin and reseller users and their packages.
+It is not meant to replace the API or other functionality from DirectAdmin we will never include support for managing users or other user based functions such as managing databases and e-mail addresses.

+Pull requests and bug reports are always appreciated.

 ## Examples